Nexmo/nexmo-developer/_documentation/messages-and-workflows-apis/workflows/overview.md

 ## Getting started

-In the following example code you will need to replace the following variables with actual values by any convenient method:
+In this example you will need to replace the following variables with actual values using any convenient method:

 Key | Description
 -- | --